Gaurav-Wankhede/AegisIDE/README.md

 ## MCP Server Setup (Optional, but Recommended)

-AegisIDE uses Model Context Protocol (MCP) servers to extend its capabilities, allowing it to access documentation, run commands, and remember information across sessions.
-While optional, setting up these servers is highly recommended for the best experience.
+AegisIDE's full power is unlocked by using Model Context Protocol (MCP) servers.
+These are small, local servers that give the AI agent access to tools like your filesystem, documentation, and long-term memory.
+Setting them up is highly recommended.

-### What are MCP Servers?
+### How MCP Servers Work

-Think of MCP servers as specialized tools that give the AI superpowers.
-For example:
--   `context7`: Fetches up-to-date documentation for any library.
--   `filesystem`: Allows the AI to read and write files in your project.
--   `memory`: Gives the AI a persistent memory to remember important context.

-### Quick Setup Guide

-We've made it easy to get started with the `mcp_servers.json` file in the root of this repository.
+Your IDE needs to know how to start these servers.
+This is done through a special JSON configuration file.
+The name and location of this file can differ between IDEs.

 **Prerequisites:**

-You'll need `Node.js` (which includes `npx`) and `uv` (for `uvx`).
+Before you start, make sure you have `Node.js` (which includes `npx`) and `uv` installed, as they are used to run the servers.

 1.  **Install Node.js:** If you don't have it, download and install it from [nodejs.org](https://nodejs.org/).
-This will give you the `npx` command.
 2.  **Install uv:** `uv` is a fast Python package installer.
 You can install it with:
     ```bash
     # macOS / Linux